HomeroCarvalho/ProjectOrquidea2024/README.md

 A linguagem orientada a objetos tem sintaxe muito semelhante a de linguagens C++,Java,C Sharp, porque é um estudo, sem a intenção de lançar uma linguagem competitiva no universo das linguagens de programação.

+second branch contains .exe files, and assets and libraries SFML.NET, to running the game Catch Meteors, if you to execute the project (./ProjectOrquidea2024.exe), this a option to run this game.